vketteni/james-code/docs/adr/0001-use-architecture-decision-records.md

 ## Context

-We are building an agentic LLM system that can use READ, WRITE and EXECUTE tools to navigate inside a local user environment.
+We are building an agentic system that can use READ, WRITE and EXECUTE tools to navigate inside a local user environment.
 This is a complex system with many architectural decisions to make regarding:

 - Agent architecture and orchestration
 - Tool system design and safety constraints